 Dental school was a fun challenge, wherein I learned the very basics of filling cavities and repairing or replacing teeth.
 There are, however, a few things that they don’t teach you in dental school that I have learned in running my own practice.

-The training and post-doctoral education required to understand and offer this level of care have taken years.
-Being able to help improve the lives of my patients by eliminating years of debilitating migraine pain or ending the embarrassment of not being able to smile have been incredibly rewarding.
+The training and postdoctoral education required to understand and offer this level of care have taken years.
+Being able to help improve the lives of my patients by eliminating years of debilitating migraine pain or ending the embarrassment of not being able to smile has been incredibly rewarding.
 The constant improvements in technology and care keep me excited to continually improve the level of care that I bring to my patients on a daily basis.

 When I am not at the office or at a continuing education conference, I am with my family.
 My incredible wife and I have five kids (three girls and two boys) that keep us busy.
 They enjoy soccer, dance, art, snake catching, wrestling, and outdoor activities.
 My kids motivate me to create and leave a legacy of care and integrity that they can be proud of.